pietg/survival-sacrifice-model/README.md

 and output1$MLE2 for the primal-dual algorithm and output2$MLE1 and output2$MLE2 for the EM algorithm.
 The demonstration program also gives a drawing of these functions.
-The codes for running the computation is in primal_dual.cpp and EM.cpp.
+The codes for running the computation are in primal_dual.cpp and EM.cpp.

 See also: vander Laan, M.J. and Jewell, N.P (2003).
 Current status and right-censored data structures when observing a marker at the censoring time.
 Annals of